midas-network/covid19-scenario-modeling-hub_archive/README.md

 *	<ins>Coverage</ins>:
    * Vaccine hesitancy is expected to cause vaccination coverage to slow and eventually saturate at some level below 100%.
 The coverage saturation, the speed of that saturation, and heterogeneity between states (or other geospatial scales) and/or age groups are at the discretion of the modeling teams.
 We suggest that the teams use estimates from the [Delphi group](https://delphi.cmu.edu/covidcast/indicator/?date=20210313&sensor=fb-survey-smoothed_wcovid_vaccinated_appointment_or_accept), adjusted for potential bias in respondents and the [Pulse Survey](https://data.cdc.gov/stories/s/Vaccine-Hesitancy-for-COVID-19/cnd2-a6zw) overall estimates, adjusted for survey participant vaccination coverage.
 *	<ins>VE</ins>:
-    *	We recommend that teams use a VE of 35% for 1st dose and 85% for second dose against symptoms for Moderna and Pfizer versus the Delta variant
+    *	We recommend that teams use a **VE of 35% for 1st dose and 85% for second dose** against symptoms for Moderna and Pfizer versus the Delta variant.
+These estimates reflect VE before any waning takes place.
     *	VE is defined here as vaccine effectiveness against symptomatic disease.
 Teams should make their own informed assumptions about effectiveness and impacts on other outcomes (e.g., infection, hospitalization, death).